FredericMrozinski/cpp_typingtrainer/README.md

 ## Building

-To build be program, feel free to use the existing `CMakeLists.txt` file provided.
+To build the program, feel free to use the existing `CMakeLists.txt` file provided.
 For that, open a terminal session and navigate into the `build`-folder.
 From there you can run

     cmake ../src
     make

-and enjoy the outcome!
+and enjoy the outcome (executable can be found in `bin`-folder!

 # Project description from class-instructors  ✌️